arvsrao/arvsrao.github.io/_posts/2022-02-26-camera-matrix.md

 <div align="center">
       <img src = "/assets/image_sensor_model.jpg">
 </div>
 <figcaption> Figure #3.
 Camera coordinates on the image sensor. $H$ and $W$ are the image sensor height and width, respectively, usually measured in metric units (e.g millimeters).
-The green coordinates axis represent the coordinate sytem corresponding to projected and scaled object points.
+The green coordinates axis represent the coordinate sytem corresponding to projected and scaled scene points.
 </figcaption>
 </figure>

-The origin of the camera coordinate system, of the image sensor, is for [odd historical reasons][upper-left] in the upper left corner of the rectangle.
+The origin of the camera coordinate system, of the image sensor, is for [odd historical reasons][upper-left] in the upper left corner.
 Anyhow, it's nice I suppose that matrices are indexed in the same way.
 As shown in Figure #3  $(v,u)$ coordinates locate pixels; $v$ is a row index and $u$ is a column index.

 Real cameras have lenses and some types of distortion introduced by lenses can be modeled with non-square pixels.
 While unusual, for the sake of generality I will make the modeling assumption that pixels are rectangular -- not necessarily square.
 Letting the sensor dimensions in pixels be $n \times m$, then the pixel dimensions are $\frac{W}{m}$ mm/pixel in the $u$-direction and $\frac{H}{n}$ in the $v$-direction.
 Now, to convert points $(f\frac{x_1}{x_3}, f\frac{x_2}{x_3}, 1)$ to pixel units only the focal length $f$ needs to be rescaled because factors $\frac{x_i}{x_3}$ are unitless.